-Creating neighborhood identity involves ensuring that the desired components of distinctive, desirable, and unique places are attained.
-Enhancing neighborhood identity involves identifying and augmenting those elements that have a positive affect (such as architectural character and beautiful residential streetscapes) and minimizing those elements that have a negative affect (such as unmaintained properties, broken sidewalks, and rundown houses).
+Creating neighborhood identity involves ensuring the desired components of distinctive, desirable, and unique places are attained.
+Enhancing neighborhood identity involves identifying and augmenting those elements that have a positive affect (e.g., architectural character and beautiful streetscapes) and minimalizing those elements with a negative affect (e.g., unmaintained properties, broken sidewalks, and rundown houses).

-Many of Taylorsville's neighborhoods were built in the 1960s, 1970s, and 1980s, and capital investment is needed to keep the city's streets, sidewalks, trees, street lights and other public areas in good repair.
+Many of Taylorsville's neighborhoods were built in the 1960s - 1980s, and capital investment is needed to maintain public streets, sidewalks, trees, street lights in good repair.
 The city should plan for and invest in the aesthetic quality of its existing neighborhoods.

-Commercial locations can also add to the vitality and neighborhood identity of an adjacent community.
-Businesses should not only provide needed goods and services but also be attractive and add to the positive identity and image of the community.
+Commercial locations also contribute to the vitality and neighborhood identity of a community.
+Businesses should not only provide needed goods and services, but also be attractive and add to the positive identity and image of the community.

-Taylorsville's residential and commercial areas are a vital part of the community's identity and character but in some areas are lacking design consistency.
+Taylorsville's residential and commercial areas are a vital part of the community's identity and character, but in some areas lack design consistency.
 The diversity of building scales, fencing, lighting, signage, and poor property maintenance create areas that appear disjointed and unappealing.
 Neighborhoods must be more than an assortment of subdivisions and houses, and commercial areas should be more than a massing of unrelated strip malls and commercial pads.